 Do not attempt to 1v1 Volibear if you are jungling against him.
 If he has his passive up, he will win most duels early on.
-Instead, look to out-farm him since his clear is very slow in the early game.
+Instead, look to invade him during his initial clear and try waste his passive.
+This then gives you a window of opportunity to duel him if you bump into him later or during a coutner gank.
 His clear speed is rather slow and he has poor jungle mobility, so out-farming him and dodging his invades is quite easy to do.
 Just be vigilante about not face-checking him or it will certainly lead to your death.
 When Volibear is ahead, fighting him even 2v1 when he has his passive and ult, can turn into a disaster.
 Instead, look to ward defensivly and out-farm him.
 He scales very poorly so just weather the storm and as long as you see him coming, he won't really be able to kill you early on.
 Without his passive, Chosen of the Storm (120 second CD), Voli is actually very killable early in the game before he gets items.
 Whenever it's down, look to hunt him in his own jungle - invade the side of the jungle where your laners are shoving so they can come help you if needed.
 During his ganks always be weary of the Flash + Q combo, and later on in the game you can kick him away from your carries into his team, and since he tends to build a lot of health it will hurt the enemy team quite a bit.

 Master Yi has no real dueling power when his ult is on cooldown (85 seconds).
 If you ever see a Master Yi without it, do not waver, go kill him because it is also his major form of escape.
 Masteri Yi looks to farm up and scale on items - he's very weak until he completes his jungle item.
 Look to fight him 1v1 in his own jungle and bully him off of camps whenever possible to slow his scaling.
 Do not try to 1v1 a Master Yi when behind.
 Instead, try to focus him down with teammates since he doesn't build tanky early in the game.
 Farming out against a Yi is very dangerous, but can be possible since his invading isn't too threatening.
 If he does decide to do so, don't get baited by his Meditate into overstaying - his team is likely coming.
 Double-check the minimap whenever he uses the ability, it has a 35 second CD so he can only use it once per fight.

 He snowballs really hard, and is usually played by one trick players who know what they're doing.
 Luckily for you he's more broken in toplane which is where you will see him more often.
 If he gets ahead you will try and kick Rengar off your carry if you can and hold control wards to reveal him.
 If you are ahead you will shit on him pretty bad.
-Rengar has one of the strongest level 2's in the game and he will look to abuse this, especially if he starts on the blue side, at red buff.
-He can then contest scuttle with the slow and he can kill you.
-Rengar's ultimate cooldown is 130 seconds at rank one with no CDR, so pay close attention when he first hits level six.
+Rengar has one of the strongest level 2's in the game however if you have conqueror and Q and W you should actually beat him if you stack conqueror fast enough.
+If you play perfectly during the trade you can actually beat him if he is level 3 and you are level 2 as long as you survive the initial burst.
+Rengar's ultimate cooldown is 110 seconds at rank one with no CDR, so pay close attention when he first hits level six.
 If he misses his first ultimate attempt, it will greatly delay his chances to snowball.
 Rengar's R has a 130 second CD at rank 1 with no CDR.
 Since Rengar will be looking to hunt you down, do not overstay in lane and be sure to maintain high health while his R is active.
 Staying close to a tower will also help keep you safe.
 Invade the enemy jungle and attempt to fight Rengar.
 If you can force him to use his R (his best ganking tool) defensively, it will reduce his chances of coming back into the game through kills.
 When looking to farm out against a Rengar, the best thing you can do is deny him chances to snowball off his R. Be around to counter gank for low health teammates and you can help deny him a chance to score easy kills.

 Obvious synergy here as Yasuo is quite easy to gank for and has a lot of early kill pressure with his mobility and low cooldowns.
 You can also combine your ultimates very well with a well placed kick that can set up a massive Yasuo combo.
 A problem with this combo is that it will cause a lot of AD damage in the team with few tanks so someone will have to sacrifice their pick.

 Lee Sin's Safeguard/ Iron Will is a very strong utility spell due to the dash, lifesteal and shield, this can lead to some crazy plays and escapes with Warding Totem.
+It also means with Conqueror he can outheal a lot of damage in the early game.
 His Tempest does magic damage meaning it will always do damage against enemies with no magic resist, and it scales off AD too.
 With Cripple and Dragon's Rage he has alot of crowd control which will help peel people off your carries in teamfights, however to utilise all this you have to use his spells effectively.

 - Hard to learn.